zakudriver/nyan-mode-vscode/README.md

 ## Release Notes

+### 1.3.3

+Expose the `nyanFrames` options.
+Not recommend to modify.

 ### 1.3.2

-optimize delay of between animation and event.
+Optimize delay of between animation and event.

 ### 1.3.1

-to reduce debounceTime; optimize onDidChangeTextEditorSelection call; hide nyan and to unsubscribe.
+To reduce debounceTime; optimize onDidChangeTextEditorSelection call; hide nyan and to unsubscribe.

 ### 1.3.0